Sparbu Municipality

 Sparbu is a former municipality in the old Nord-Trøndelag county, Norway.
 The 259 km2 municipality existed from 1838 until its dissolution in 1964.
-It encompassed the southwestern part of what is now the municipality of Steinkjer, south of the town of Steinkjer, east of the Børgin bay off the Trondheimsfjorden, and southwest of the Ogndalen valley.
+It encompassed the southwestern part of what is now Steinkjer Municipality, south of the town of Steinkjer, east of the Børgin bay off the Trondheimsfjorden, and southwest of the Ogndalen valley.
 The administrative centre was the village of Sparbu.